 September 18th, 2019 | Gabrielle Langlinais, Strategic Solutions Consultant – Healthcare SME, Healthcare & Life Sciences

-Hiring a Candidate with a Criminal Past: Risks, Regulations and Rewards
+Hiring a Candidate with a Criminal Past: The Risk & Regulations

 Nearly one in three Americans have a criminal record, according to the National Conference of State Legislatures.
 And with over 90% of employers conducting criminal background checks to screen job applicants, committing even a minor offense can significantly affect a person’s chances of getting hired.